Let’s face it.

 This is also true in our space where there’s more demand for free templates, icons and color-combinations than for information on how to create them.

 Here’s the takeaway.
 Buzzsumo can quickly give you direction for your content.
-Not just the popular topics, but the most effective type of content too.
+Not just the popular blog post ideas, but the most effective type of content too.

 Use Quora to get Fresh Angles on Popular Topics